bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 Here we're using `link_to` in a different way.
 We pass the named route as the second argument, and then the options as another argument.
-The `method: :delete` and `data: { confirm: 'Are you sure?' }` options are used as HTML5 attributes so that when the link is clicked, Rails will first show a confirm dialog to the user, and then submit the link with method `delete`.
-This is done via the JavaScript file `rails-ujs` which is automatically included in your application's layout (`app/views/layouts/application.html.erb`) when you generated the application.
+The `method: :delete` and `data: { confirm: 'Are you sure?' }` options are used as HTML5 attributes so that when the link is clicked, Quails will first show a confirm dialog to the user, and then submit the link with method `delete`.
+This is done via the JavaScript file `quails-ujs` which is automatically included in your application's layout (`app/views/layouts/application.html.erb`) when you generated the application.
 Without this file, the confirmation dialog box won't appear.